Short Answer: The easiest way to roast coffee beans at home is with a dedicated roaster.

 Once you’ve done that, you’re ready to begin:

-Roasting Beans Using A Wok
+Roasting Beans Using a Wok

 • Preheat your pan, so it’s nice and hot.
 Ideally, you’re looking for something in the area of 500 degrees (Fahrenheit).